 - 4 large eggs room temperature

-- 2 tsp vanilla extract
+- 1 tbsp vanilla extract good quality

 - 11.1 oz AP flour 2 ½ cups, measured by spoon and level method

-- 2 ½ tsp baking powder
+- 2 tsp baking powder

 Buttercream Frosting Options

-Whisk the butter, oil, salt and sugar until the mix is creamy and fluffy.
+- Whisk the butter, oil, salt, and sugar until the mix is creamy and fluffy.

-The cake should be springy to the touch (when you gently touch the middle of the cake, it should spring back up).
+- The cake should be springy to the touch (when you gently touch the middle of the cake, it should spring back up).
 Remove the cake from the oven and let it cool slightly in the pan.
 While still warm, turn the cake out onto a wire rack and let it cool down completely.

 Ribbon Cake Instructions

-Decorating Options (with Chocolate Frosting)
+Decorating Options (with your choice of frosting)

 - Apply a thin coating of the frosting to completely cover the cake.
 This is the crumb coating.
 Allow the crumb coating to set in the fridge for a few minutes, or up to 1 hour.

-Spread the rest of the frosting over the cake evenly.
-Use an offset spatula to create swirls for an old fashioned cake look OR use a bench scraper or spatula to smooth out the frosting.
+- Spread the rest of the frosting over the cake evenly.
+Use an offset spatula to create swirls for an old fashioned cake look, OR use a bench scraper or spatula to smooth out the frosting.

 Baking times for different sized cake pansBaking time for 9 inch cake pan – 20 to 25 minutes baking time.
 Remember to rotate the pan once, half way through the baking time.
-Baking time for cupcake pan – fill the cupcake liner with the batter about 2/3 of the way.
+Baking time for cupcake pan – fill the cupcake liners with the batter about 2/3 of the way.
 Bake for 15 to 20 minutes.
-Remember to rotate half way through.
+Remember to rotate once, half way through.
 Makes 12 cupcakes.
 Baking time for 9 x 13 inch pan – 28 to 33 minutes.
 Remember to rotate the pan once, half way through.